 The injustice of poverty

 In spite of global progress in reducing absolute poverty, wide inequalities persist between and within countries, and between men and women.
-Working for poverty reduction and social justice: The CARE 2020 Program Strategy sets out a vision for how CARE globally will fight inequality in order to overcome the injustice of poverty.
+Working for poverty reduction and social justice: The CARE 2020 Program Strategy set out the vision for 2015-20 for how CARE globally will fight inequality in order to overcome the injustice of poverty.
 For a world of justice, without poverty sets out what CARE in the UK will do to help make this happen.

 We will deliver lasting change

-By 2020, CARE and our partners will support 150 million people from the most vulnerable and excluded communities to overcome poverty and social injustice.
+By 2020, CARE and our partners aim to support 150 million people from the most vulnerable and excluded communities to overcome poverty and social injustice.
 We put women and girls in the centre because we know that we cannot overcome poverty until all people have equal rights and opportunities.

 - Our goals

-We commit to these specific outcomes by 2020:
+We commit to these specific outcomes by the end of 2020: